Firelack/Roses-Trades/README.md

 ### 🌍 Multiplayer & Trading

 - [ ] Add a "rose sending" system between players.
-  - [ ] New NBT roses received (roses - received can be send only)
+  - [ ] New NBT roses received (roses - received can be send only).
-  - [ ] Decreased received and roses each time (buy, give)
+  - [ ] Decreased received and roses each time (buy, give).
-  - [ ] Can send to one player or each ?
+  - [ ] Can send to one player multiple or unique rose.
+  - [ ] Can send to all player online one or more roses.
-- [ ] These gift could not be send back or to an other player.
+- [ ] These gift could not be send back or to an other player using the new NBT.

 ### ☁️ Cosmetics Sharing & Customization